 Day 2 Belgrade - Krusedol - Sremski Karlovci - Novi Sad – Belgrade (260 km) (B,L)

 After breakfast, start the full day tour to Vojvodina.
-Visit Fruška Gora mountain and monastery Krušedol (80 km) - a XVI century monastery which is considered for the most beautiful monastery of Fruška Gora, and certainly with the most important role of its time.
+Visit Fruška Gora mountain and monastery Krušedol (80 km) - a 16th century monastery which is considered for the most beautiful monastery of Fruška Gora, and certainly with the most important role of its time.
 It was a seat of the diocese of Srem, which was later transferred to Sremski Karlovci.
-Relics of members of holly family Branković are placed inside of the church and many important people are buried there as well, such as two Serbian patriarchs and King Milan Obrenović.
-Drive to Sremski Karlovci (35 km), the spiritual and cultural center of the Serbs during the Austria-Hungarian reign.
+Relics of members of the holy family Brankovich are placed inside of the church and many important people are buried there as well, such as two Serbian patriarchs and King Milan Obrenovich.
+Drive to Sremski Karlovci (35 km), the spiritual and cultural center of the Serbs during the Austrian-Hungarian reign.
 Walk through the beautiful baroque center and the pedestrian area of Sremski Karlovci - Patriarchal Residence, Saint Nicholas Church, the first Serbian grammar school, the Orthodox Cathedral of Saint Nicholas, the Roman Church of the Holy Trinity, the Four Lions Fountain.
 Visit the Peace Chapel, erected on the spot where the Treaty of Karlowitz was negotiated.
 Visit a wine cellar.
-Short lecture about wine, traditional snacks, and tasting of world-famous wines of Fruška Gora.
+Short lecture about wine, traditional snacks, and tasting of world-famous wines of Frushka Gora.
 Drive to Novi Sad (50 km) and we will have lunch in the restaurant.
-Continue with sightseeing of Novi Sad-it is a city rich in tradition and culture, where everything flourishes and everything is preserved, most of all, the relaxed nature of the people.
-Long a center of Serbian culture, and sometimes called the “Serbian Athens”, Novi Sad is a city of art, science, and entertainment.
+Continue with sightseeing of Novi Sad - it is a city rich in tradition and culture, where everything flourishes and everything is preserved, most of all, the relaxed nature of the people.
+Long a center of Serbian culture, and sometimes called the “Serbian Athens”, Novi Sad is a city of art, science and entertainment.
 Begin your tour at the Dunavski (Danube) Park and stroll through Zmaj Jovina street and Stari Grad, the old town center.
 Explore Liberty Square which is dominated by the Old Town Hall and the Catholic Church „Name of Mary“.
 Visit the Petrovaradin Fortress - “the Danube Gibraltar”, the oldest preserved fortification on the Danube built during the reign of Queen Maria Theresa, originally built to defend against the Ottoman Turks, but now home to summertime festivals and beautiful views of the Danube and city below.
 Optional visit to underground tunnels in Petrovaradin Fortress.
-Depart Novi Sad in the afternoon and drive back to Belgrade (95 km).
+Depart from Novi Sad in the afternoon and drive back to Belgrade (95 km).
 Overnight.